openstack/openstack-manuals/doc/config-reference/source/tables/manila-qnap.rst

     autogenerate-config-doc tool from the openstack-doc-tools repository, or ask for help on the documentation mailing list, IRC channel or meeting.

-.. _manila-tegile:
+.. _manila-qnap:

-.. list-table:: Description of Tegile share driver configuration options
+.. list-table:: Description of QNAP storage share driver configuration options
    :header-rows: 1
    :class: config-ref-table